mnelson4/printmyblog/readme.txt

 https://youtu.be/ekwg2a1FPV0

-Safari: it is not recommended to create a PDF from mobile Safari.
-The PDF won't have pages, and includes content intended for web-only.

 = How do I create an eBook using Print My Blog? =
 This plugin puts your blog's content onto a single web page, and you can then use the [dotEPUB browser extension](https:dotepub.com) to turn it into an eBook.